charkes/hypercard-center/HyperTalkReference/properties/printTextStyle.md

 # printTextStyle

 ```
-set the printTextStyle ¬
+set the printTextStyle to [ph:textStyleList]
-   to [ph:textStyleList]<u>
 ```

-</u>The `printTextStyle` property returns or sets the value of the default text style used by the `print` command when you print an expression.
-The default value is` plain`.
+The `printTextStyle` property returns or sets the value of the default text style used by the `print` command when you print an expression.
+The default value is `plain`.

 When you print a report, HyperCard determines the default text style for a report item as follows:

-• If the report item is the text of a card     or  background field, HyperCard uses     the text style of the field.
+* If the report item is the text of a card or background field, HyperCard uses the text style of the field.

-• If the report item is generated from     any other HyperTalk expression,     HyperCard uses the value of the    ` printTextStyle`.
+* If the report item is generated from any other HyperTalk expression, HyperCard uses the value of the `printTextStyle`.

 In either case, the user can override the default style by selecting a style in the Item Info dialog box of the report item.

 ## Examples